Acce0ss/startirssi/README.md

 The setup installs a script "startirssi.sh" with u+x permissions and adds "@reboot ~/startirssi.sh" to the end of your crontab.
+Furthermore, the irssi session is started.

+Now, you can attach to the session with screen -r <your session name>

 Notes
 =====